srares13/vscode-position-tracking/README.md

 <br>

 ### Options object
-The options object is not a required argument.
+The options object is not a required argument, nor any of its settings.

 Available settings: